Mammalian Sensory Receptors

 Different skin receptors are found in different regions and have different structures

-- The gel between the layers contains positively charged sodium ions (Na+)
+- The gel contains positively charged sodium ions (Na+)

-- The section of axon surrounded by layers of membrane contains stretch-mediated sodium ion channels which open when sufficient pressure is applied
+- The section of neurone surrounded by layers of membrane contains stretch-mediated sodium ion channels which open when sufficient pressure is applied

-- This allows (Na+) to flow into the neurone, so that an electrical potential difference across the axon membrane is established - the generator potential
+- This allows (Na+) to flow into the neurone, so that an electrical potential difference is established across the cell membrane; this is a generator potential

-The axon of the sensory neurone is surrounded by layers of membrane
+The end of the sensory neurone is surrounded by layers of membrane

 The process of converting mechanical pressure into a nervous impulse in a Pacinian corpuscle